 \paragraph{Do self-supervised representation learning objectives help extract factor information?}

 In the past years, unsupervised and self-supervised representation learning methods have been empirically shown to significantly improve generalization capabilities of classical RL agents~\citep{laskin2020curl,mazoure2020deep,schwarzer2020data,mazoure2021cross}.
 But do these popular representation learning methods improve the understanding of the RL agent of the underlying latent factors?

-Figure~\ref{fig:returns_vs_mine_repl} shows the generalization performance gap as a function of accuracy derived from the mutual information between states and factors for two such popular self-supervised learning(SSL) methods, CURL~\citep{laskin2020curl} and SPR~\citep{schwarzer2020data}.
+Fig.~\ref{fig:returns_vs_mine_repl} shows the generalization performance gap as a function of accuracy derived from the mutual information between states and factors for two such popular self-supervised learning~(SSL) methods, CURL~\citep{laskin2020curl} and SPR~\citep{schwarzer2020data}.
 SPR, which relies on predicting exponentially-averaged copies of previous representations, appears to obtain a better generalization gap with higher information content, but only at training.
 Evaluation performance appears to be similar for both SSL methods as compared to vanilla PPO.
 However, as both SPR and CURL rely on data augmentations, it could be that the augmentations used for the original baselines they were evaluated are ill-suited for other observation spaces.
-Finally, as the JSD-based mutual information estimator is high variance~\citep{poole2019variational}, none of the apparent trends are significant, so either more samples or a lower-estimate estimator should be used.
+Finally, as the JSD-based mutual information estimator is high variance~\citep{poole2019variational}, none of the apparent trends are significant, so either more samples or a lower-variance estimator should be used.

-\paragraph{Does the RL agent learn well-performing policies?} Finally, Figure~\ref{fig:returns_vs_frames_train} shows the learning performance of various PPO agents as a function of training samples, on different environments, difficulty levels and number of task samples.
+\paragraph{Does the RL agent learn well-performing policies?} Finally, Fig.~\ref{fig:returns_vs_frames_train} shows the learning performance of various PPO agents as a function of training samples, on different environments, difficulty levels and number of task samples.
 We can see that the learning is fairly sample-efficient for easier configurations of the tasks, while harder tasks (e.g. with wider variations, objects and tiles) require the agent to train on much more samples before seeing reasonable performance.